influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/external-monitor-setup.md

 ---
-title: Configure an external monitor of the InfluxData Platform
+title: Configure an external monitor of InfluxDB
 description: How to set up an external InfluxData TICK stack that monitors another Enterprise or OSS TICK stack.
 menu:
   platform:
-    name: External monitoring of InfluxData Platform
+    name: External monitoring of InfluxDB
     parent: monitor-platform
     weight: 3
 ---